Child Internet Safety

 - Your child or anyone in the household has received child pornography;

 - Your child has been sexually solicited by someone who knows that your child is under 18 years of age;

 - Your child has received sexually explicit images from someone that knows your child is under the age of 18.

 If one of these scenarios occurs, keep the computer turned off in order to preserve any evidence for future law enforcement use.
 Unless directed to do so by the law enforcement agency, you should not attempt to copy any of the images and/or text found on the computer.

 What Can You Do To Minimize The Chances Of An Online Exploiter Victimizing Your Child?

 - Communicate, and talk to your child about sexual victimization and potential online danger.

 - Spend time with your children online.
 Have them teach you about their favorite online destinations.

 - Keep the computer in a common room in the house, not in your child’s bedroom.
 It is much more difficult for a computer-sex offender to communicate with a child when the computer screen is visible to a parent or another member of the household.

 - Utilize parental controls provided by your service provider and/or blocking software.
-While electronic chat can be a great place for children to make new friends and discuss various topics of interest, it is also prowled by computer-sex offenders.
+While electronic chat can be a great place for children to make new friends and discuss various topics of interest, it is also prowled by computer/online-sex offenders.
 Use of chat rooms, in particular, should be heavily monitored.
 While parents should utilize these mechanisms, they should not totally rely on them.